Chattanooga Times Free Press: Chattanooga Times Free Press

 In 1998, Hussman bought the Free Press.
 A year later, he bought the Times as well and merged the two papers.
 The first edition of the Chattanooga Times Free Press was published on January 5, 1999.
 The Times Free Press runs two editorial pages: one staunchly liberal, the other staunchly conservative, reflecting the editorial leanings of the Times and Free Press, respectively.
 The Tennessee Press Association recognized the Times Free Press as the best newspaper in Tennessee in 2002.
-One year later, Editor and Publisher magazine named the Times Free Press as one of 10 newspapers in the United States "doing it right".
-The newspaper has subscribers in southeastern Tennessee and northern Georgia.
+One year later, Editor & Publisher magazine named the Times Free Press as one of 10 newspapers in the United States "doing it right".

+In May 2013, the paper bought a new offset printing press to replace its flexography printing press.
+The multimillion-dollar investment added more color capability and production efficiency.
 On Monday, April 14, 2014, the Chattanooga Times Free Press was named a finalist for the 2014 Pulitzer Prize for Local Reporting for "Speak No Evil."
 In 2017, the newspaper was named a finalist for the Pulitzer Prize for "The Poverty Puzzle."

+In September 2021, the newspaper started offering a free IPad to all print subscribers as a way to promote the paper's digital replica.
+The plan was to cease weekday print sometime in mid-2022 and only print once a week on Sundays.
+In-person tutorials on how to access the paper's digital edition were offered in community recreational centers, hotel conference rooms and at the newsroom.
+The total investment for the initiative was $6 million.

+In March 2024, the newspaper sent a letter to readers announcing it had been running at a loss in recent years due in part to the COVID-19 recession in the United States and was raising subscriptions rates from $34 to $39 a month.